waiwera/waiwera/doc/user/run.rst

    waiwera-dkr model.json

-This would run simulation in serial.
+This would run the simulation in serial.
 Running in serial is only suitable for small problems.
 Waiwera is designed primarily for large problems that need to be run in parallel.

 .. index:: running; number of processes